Maximizing Social Welfare Subject to Network Externalities: A Unifying Submodular Optimization Approach: Introduction

 \subsection{Contributions and Organization}

-We provide a general model for multi-item social welfare maximization subject to network externalities.
-We show that the proposed model subsumes some of the existing ones as a special case.
-By making a connection to multi-agent submodular optimization, we devise unified approximation algorithms for that general problem using continuous extensions of the objective functions.
-Our principled approach not only recovers or improves the existing algorithms but also can be used for devising approximation algorithms for the maximum social welfare with more complex constraints.
+We first provide a general model for the maximum social welfare problem with multiple items subject to network externalities and show that the proposed model subsumes some of the existing ones as a special case.
+We then show that the proposed model can be formulated as a special case of multi-agent submodular optimization.
+Leveraging this connection and the special structure of agents' utility functions, we devise unified approximation algorithms for the multi-item maximum social welfare problem using continuous extensions of the objective functions and refined analysis of various rounding techniques such as KT randomized rounding and fair contention resolution scheme.
+While some of such rounding algorithms were developed for applications such as metric labeling, our work is the first to show that variants of these techniques can be used effectively to analyze the multi-item maximum social welfare problem subject to network externalities.
+Our principled approach not only recovers or improves the state-of-the-art approximation guarantees but also can be used for devising approximation algorithms with potentially more complex constraints.

 The paper is organized as follows.
-In Section \ref{sec:formulation}, we formally introduce the problem of multi-item social welfare maximization subject to network externalities.
+In Section \ref{sec:formulation}, we formally introduce the multi-item maximum social welfare problem subject to network externalities.
 In Section \ref{sec:prelim}, we provide some preliminary results from submodular optimization for later use.
-In Section \ref{sec:quadratic-base}, we consider a special case of positive linear externality functions and provide a 2-approximation algorithm for that problem.
-In Section \ref{sec:convex}, we extend our results to positive polynomial and more general convex externality functions and devise improved approximation algorithms in terms of the curvature of the externality functions.
-In Section \ref{sec:concave}, we use a distributed primal-dual method to devise an approximation algorithm for positive concave externality functions.
-Finally, in Section \ref{sec:nonpositive}, we consider the problem of maximum social welfare under negative externalities and provide a constant-factor approximation algorithm for that problem.
-We conclude the paper in Section \ref{sec:conclusion}.
+In Section \ref{sec:nonpositive}, we consider the problem of maximum social welfare under negative concave externalities and provide a constant-factor approximation algorithm for that problem.
+In Section \ref{sec:convex}, we consider positive polynomial externalities as well as more general positive convex externality functions and devise improved approximation algorithms in terms of the degree of the polynomials and the curvature of the externality functions.
+Finally, we extend our results to devise approximation algorithms for positive concave externality functions in Section \ref{sec:concave}.
+We conclude the paper by identifying some future research directions in Section \ref{sec:conclusion}.